 Square (1: 1)

 Versatile (4: 3/3: 4)

 Now that you understand different aspect ratios and how to get them directly from Lightroom, it’s time that we talk about the best one of all four.
 Mostly, Portrait is recommended just because of the screen real estate that it offers.
 Most of the users of Instagram are on mobile and since we hold our phones in portrait mode, it is natural that the Portrait Crop will cover most of the screen and get the viewers to really focus on it.
-Square is also fine is this regard but the crop that occupies the least amount of screen in Portrait Orientation of phones is landscape.
+Square is also fine in this regard but the crop that occupies the least amount of screen in the Portrait Orientation of phones is landscape.
 So, unless you shoot your content exclusively in the landscape, the portrait will give you the most size.

 Resolution of Pictures

 Now, pay attention, because this is the main factor that if not controlled will result in your pictures being caught by the image compression algorithm.
 There are two ways that you can utilize to work around the algorithm but before that, we need to know the maximum resolution allowed by Instagram.

 As per the guidelines by Instagram, they have given the maximum number of pixels the longest side of a picture can have.
 So, if you are using the portrait aspect, the vertical length of the picture should not be more than 1200 pixels.
 Similarly, if you are going to use the landscape aspect, the horizontal length of the picture should not be more than 1080 pixels.
 You will always have to remember not to exceed this mark or else get your picture compressed.